ShubhamDev-AI/udacityDataEngineeringNanodegree/dataModelingInPostgresProject/README.md

  **Grain:** one row per distinct song execution timestamp
  **Description:** contains attributes further describing the date and time of song executions like hour, weekday, month, etc.

  *Notes* → This table could've been split into two separate dimensions: `date` and `time`.
 This would reduce its cardinality while also enabling addition of separate attributes further describing song execution dates (like: was it weekend or weekday?
 Was it holliday season?, etc) and song execution times (like: which time of day was it?
-Was it "prime-time", etc)
+Was it "prime-time" or early morning?, etc)

+ # Running The Scripts

+ ## First: run `create_tables.py`
+ It'll connect to the database cluster, `DROP` the `sparkifydb` database if it already exists and recreate it.

+ After that, it'll recreate the `sparkifydb` database tables by running SQL statements located in the `sql_queries.py` script: a `DROP` statement is executed for each table if the table already exists, then a `CREATE TABLE` statement is executed for each of the tables listed in the project overview.

+ ## Second: run `etl.py`
+ `etl.py` processes all the song and log files located in the file system.
+ After the data is processed, an `INSERT` statement is performed for its corresponding table.

+ ## The `sql_queries.py` script
+ Is not run directly but instead it centralizes the `SQL` statements used by the `create_tables.py` and `etl.py` scripts.
+ This file contains all the `DROP TABLE` and `CREATE TABLE` statements, as well as the `INSERT INTO` statements for each of the database tables.